Parks & Recreation

 Max married Donna G. Overbey on June 13, 1954.
 They have two

-great-grandsons, and two great-granddaughters.
+great-grandsons, and three great-granddaughters.
 The family are

 longtime members of St. Johns Lutheran Church, northeast of Blackwell,